 Portland School Ratings Change Home Values

-Several considerations factor into buying a home, and school district might play a part in your decision-making process.
+Several considerations factor into buying a home, and local school districts might play a part in your decision-making process.
 The reason being: school rankings impact home values.

-A home’s value gets assessed and appraised both before listing and before sale.
+New home buyers are sometimes confused about the difference between a home inspection and a home appraisal.
+An initial inspection is typically done to find any repairs that are necessary in order for a sale to go through.
+A home’s value is assessed and appraised both before listing and before the final sale.
 For more information on this, read our article on the differences between inspections and appraisals.

 While school rankings aren’t directly taken into account by appraisers and assessors, they do affect a home’s value.
 So, how does a school’s ranking figure into it all?